dnikolovv/cafe/README.md

 ![logo](./cafe-logo.svg)

 > Café is an example application demonstrating a combination between domain-driven design and functional programming.
-It is continuously deployed to https://cafeapi.devadventures.net/openapi and https://cafe.devadventures.net.
+It is continuously deployed to https://cafeapi.devadventures.net/openapi and https://cafe.devadventures.net. (if those are unavailable it's because I've stopped paying my Azure subscription, sorry)

 ## Features